COMOKIT/COMOKIT-Website/docs/docs/ODD.md

 Several case studies are provided with the model: two Vietnamese communes of Son Loi (Vinh Phuc, Vietnam) and Thua Duc (Ben Tre, Vietnam); the small town of Castanet Tolosan (near Toulouse, France); and one abstract data sample.

 Beyond these case studies, the model has been designed as a framework generic enough to be applied to any case study as long as the correct input data is provided.
-In particular, there is a template model ready to be re-used to start applying COMOKIT on a new set of data (see more in [link to the A to Z])
+In particular, there is a template model ready to be re-used to start applying COMOKIT on a new set of data (see more in [setupYourOwn](setupYourOwn))

 ### Entities, state variables, and scales
 #### Scales